MicrosoftDocs/VBA-Docs/api/Excel.PivotTable.Allocation.md

 api_name:
 - Excel.PivotTable.Allocation
 ms.assetid: ac7bd537-97f0-f643-3e34-dd13e49ac149
-ms.date: 06/08/2017
+ms.date: 05/08/2019
 localization_priority: Normal
 ---

 # PivotTable.Allocation property (Excel)

-Returns or sets whether to run an  **UPDATE CUBE** statement for each cell is edited, or only when the user chooses to calculate changes when performing what-if analysis on a PivotTable based on an OLAP data source.
-Read/write
+Returns or sets whether to run an **UPDATE CUBE** statement for each cell that is edited, or only when the user chooses to calculate changes when performing what-if analysis on a PivotTable based on an OLAP data source.
+Read/write.

 ## Syntax